-- Mabach Consortium - Mabach had six other mega-coprs allied with it and flying under the same banner.
+- Mabach Consortium - Mabach had six other mega-corps allied with it and flying under the same banner.
 Though these were all independent companies, they shared war materials and their ships were largely derived from the same technologies.
 Infighting was still rampant, and hampered the war effort.

 - Beaver Collective - so named for an unfortunate acronym formed by the five corporations that made it up.
 The Beavers were regarded as the opportunists, who sought to gain control of resources and strategically important solar systems.
 While not overly hostile, their plan was to allow the other groups to eliminate each other, then declare themselves a sovereign state which would allow them to claim their newly acquired territories as spoils of war.

-It is difficult to trace the Corporate Wars to any one in-sighting event.
+It is difficult to trace the Corporate Wars to any one inciting event.
 The corporations had been at each other's throats for centuries by then, and while all-out war had never happened before, fighting was an almost constant reality.

-It is generally accepted that the attack on Mogru Hub was the first real 'battle' of the war, when forces of Konilic engaged with warships from six other consortium.
+It is generally accepted that the attack on Mogru Hub was the first real 'battle' of the war, when forces of Konilic engaged with warships from six other consortia.
 The station was destroyed utterly and ten thousand civilians killed, but no ships were lost.
-This was still regarded as the turning point, as the attack on a 'neutral' space station and trading hub signaled the end of coperation.
+This was still regarded as the turning point, as the attack on a 'neutral' space station and trading hub signaled the end of co-operation.

 Battle of Cantilever Station